caolan/quip/README.md

 be updated using the following methods.
 Note that by passing some data to these methods, the response will complete.
 If you don't pass data it will return an updated response object, allowing you to chain calls together.
+You can pass an object to the json and jsonp methods and it will be stringified before sending.

 * res.text
 * res.plain